 "The objective of the UNIDROIT Principles is to establish a balanced set of rules designated for use throughout the world irrespective of the legal traditions and the economic and political conditions of the countries in which they are to be applied.
-This goal is reflected both in their formal presentation and in the general policy underlying them."
+This goal is reflected both in their formal presentation and in the general policy underlying them."71

-The precise contents of "the general principles of law" and of lex mercatoria have always been vague and obscure, and presented the arbitrator who was to apply them with something of a challenge.
-This is changed by reference to the UNIDROIT International Contract Principles or European Contract Principles as the proper law of the contract.
-They provide a comprehensive set of rules to govern contractual relations and may be regarded as contract law restatements, although it has been pointed out that it is not for these principles to advance themselves as lex mercatoria.
-Which were more international in their formulation and purpose.
+The precise contents of "the general principles of law" and of lex mercatoria have 45 always been vague and obscure, and presented the arbitrator who was to apply them with something of a challenge.72 This is changed by reference to the UNIDROIT International Contract Principles or European Contract Principles as the proper law of the contract.73 They provide a comprehensive set of rules to govern contractual relations and may be regarded as contract law restatements, although it has been pointed out that it is not for these principles to advance themselves as lex mercatoria.74 Given our global perspective, we shall confine ourselves to the UNIDROIT Principles, which were more international in their formulation and purpose.75

 The arrival of the UNIDROIT International Contract Principles was particularly timely.
-46 It coincided with the successful attempt at reducing trade barriers represented by the World Trade Agreement, and the start of the general use of the Internet, 76 which has allowed for the exponential growth of electronic commerce, and has further emphasised its transnational nature.
+46 It coincided with the successful attempt at reducing trade barriers represented by the World Trade Agreement , and the start of the general use of the Internet,76 which has allowed for the exponential growth of electronic commerce, and has further emphasised its transnational nature.
 This is all the more opportune bearing in mind that it takes years to prepare such a legal instrument.
 The UNIDROIT Principles were contemplated in 1971, a steering committee was formed composed of René David, Clive Schmitthoff and Tudor Popescu to make a study into the feasibility of such a project.
 Their first report in 1974 stressed the importance of the project laying down the broad outlines for its structure.
-In 1980 a special working group was constituted, "members of the Group, which included representatives of all the major legal and socio-economic systems of the world, were leading experts in the field of contract law and international trade law... all sitting ... in a personal capacity, and not expressing the views of their governments."
-The first edition of the UNIDROIT Principles were finalised in 1994, 23 years after their first conception, and 14 years after work started on them in earnest.
-The UNIDROIT Principles constitute a system of principles and rules that govern most aspects of contractual relations.
-They were
+In 1980 a special working group was constituted, "members of the Group, which included representatives of all the major legal and socio-economic